tarko/DNS-collector/docs/loggers/logger_kafka.md

 Options:

 * `remote-address` (string)
-  > Remote address.
+  > Remote addresses.
-  > Specifies the remote address to connect to.
+  > Specifies the remote addresses to connect to, separated by commas (,).
+This parameter is used to provide the IP addresses of Kafka brokers for initial cluster communication.

 * `remote-port` (integer)
   > Remote tcp port.